trailblazer/trailblazer.github.io/guides/trailblazer/2.0/01-operation-basics.md

 {{ "app/blog_post/operation/create.rb:step:../trailblazer-guides/:operation-01" | tsnippet }}

 You can add steps with the [`step` method](http://trailblazer.to/gems/operation/2.0/api.html#flow-control-step).
-It allows to implement steps using methods, [lambdas](http://trailblazer.to/gems/operation/2.0/api.html#step-implementation-lambda) and [callable objects](http://trailblazer.to/gems/operation/2.0/api.html#step-implementation-callable).
-For simplicity, let's go with instance methods for now.
+It allows you to implement steps using methods, [lambdas](http://trailblazer.to/gems/operation/2.0/api.html#step-implementation-lambda) and [callable objects](http://trailblazer.to/gems/operation/2.0/api.html#step-implementation-callable).
+For simplicity, let's start with instance methods.
 The `hello_world!` method sits in the operation as an instance method.
 It receives some arguments that we'll learn about later.
 In the body, it's up to us to implement that step.

 {% callout %}
-Suffixing step methods with a bang (e.g. `model!`) is purely style, it has no semantic.
+Suffixing step methods with a bang (e.g. `model!`) is a purely stylistic choice; it has no semantic meaning.
 {% endcallout %}

 Running this operation will hopefully output something.

 {{ "spec/blog_post/operation/create_spec.rb:step:../trailblazer-guides" | tsnippet }}

 We can see a greeting on our command line.
 But, hang on, what's that?
-The operation didn't finish successful, our test just broke... after working with TRB for 2 minutes!
+The operation didn't finish successfuly, our test just broke... after working with TRB for 2 minutes!

 ## Step: Return Value Matters

 The operation fails because the return value of a `step` matters!
-If a step returns `nil` or `false` (aka. *falsey*), the operation's result will be marked as failed, and the following steps won't be executed,
+If a step returns `nil` or `false` (aka. if it returns a *falsey* value - these are the only two falsey values in Ruby), the operation's result will be marked as failed, and any steps after the failing step won't be executed.

 Since `puts` will always return `nil` (and [no one knows why](http://stackoverflow.com/questions/14741329/why-are-all-my-puts-returning-nil)), we manually have to return a truthy value to make the next step be invoked.

 {{ "app/blog_post/operation/create.rb:return-value:../trailblazer-guides/:operation-01" | tsnippet }}

-It looks odd, and we should've simply used `p`, but it will probably make the spec pass.
+It looks odd, and we should've simply used `p` (which prints the string *and* returns a truthy value), but it will probably make the spec pass.

 {{ "spec/blog_post/operation/create_spec.rb:return-value:../trailblazer-guides" | tsnippet }}